 M, N, and P are the numbers of selected competitive price, Feature, and Display variables for the product category.

 The model is then simplified using the LASSO procedure (the simplified model is referred as the ADL-intra-raw model).
-Previous studies show that models specified by the LASSO procedure have good forecasting performance and may outperform traditional methods based on statistical significance (Epprecht, Guegan et al. 2013, Ma, Fildes et al. 2016).
+Previous studies show that models specified by the LASSO procedure have a good forecasting performance and may outperform traditional methods based on statistical significance (Epprecht, Guegan et al. 2013, Ma, Fildes et al. 2016).
 However, the LASSO procedure is subject to the limitation of potentially missing important variables under the condition of high multicollinearity (Fan and Lv 2008, Ma, Fildes et al. 2016).
 In practice, retailers tend to promote relevant products at the same time, which may even increase the multicollinearity.
 To mitigate the issue, we construct a supplementary parallel model which only include the price and promotion variables of the focal product.
 For example,

 ln⁡(y0,t)=intercept+τ*time+j=1Lαjln⁡(y0, t-j)+j=0Lβ0,jln⁡(p0,t-j)+j=0Lγ0,jFeature0,t-j+j=0Lγ0,jDisplay0,t-j+d=112θdFour_week_dummyd+c=19v=01δc,vCalendarEventc,t-v+εt